 “Generally, it will be a straight barbell,” says Faris.
 “In our studio, they would be either an implant grade titanium, yellow gold, or rose gold.
 The most common thickness would be 14 gauge, but 16 and even 18 gauge industrials are growing in popularity.
 Length [of the bar] would be dependent on the specific ear.”

-A barbell is a piece of jewelry consisting of a metal bar with a small bead on both ends, each of which are removable.
+A barbell is a piece of jewelry consisting of a metal bar with a small bead on both ends, each of which is removable.
 The barbell is inserted into an industrial piercing by creating two holes with needles and threading it through.
 Because all an industrial piercing requires is two holes and a connecting bar of some sort, barbells can be curved, spiral, and customized in so many other ways to suit your aesthetic.
 Plus, once the industrial piercing is fully healed, it’s possible to change out the barbell—though it’s recommended to have it done by a professional.

 What Jewelry Materials Are Used For an Industrial Piercing?

 - Implant grade stainless steel: Steel is the most common type of metal for piercings because it’s relatively problem-free and comes in a variety of colors.
 If you’re allergic to nickel, however, surgical steel will irritate your skin.

 - Titanium: Titanium is commonly used for piercings due to it not containing nickel, meaning it’s least likely out of all metals to cause irritation.
 It’s also lightweight, doesn’t tarnish or corrode, and comes in various colors.